 Garment Steamer Tips

-Fabrics or textiles that cannot take heat or moisture should never be steamed.
-If a garment is labeled dry clean only, steaming could damage or leave moisture spots on the fabric.
-Use caution when steaming, especially with colors that could run -- it's always best to test a small area inside a seam first.
-When in doubt, leave it for the experts at the dry cleaners.
+Fabrics or textiles not suitable for high heat or moisture should never be steamed.
+If a garment is labeled "dry clean only," steaming can damage the fabric's structure or leave spots.
+Use caution when steaming fabrics with dark colors that could run (it's best to test a small area first).
+When in doubt, resort to dry cleaning only.

 While most surfaces can handle steam cleaning, avoid steaming finished wood, and polished waxed, or freshly painted surfaces.
 Unsealed floors, musical instruments, and antiques should also not be steamed.